Center for Public Health Practice & Leadership

 Career Services: The Career Services office provides a full range of resources designed to support students and alumni at all points along the employment path, from their first days at the School and throughout their careers.
 We offer career counseling and assessment, workshops, programs, and other events.
 Learn more.

-Leadership Development: In order to develop diverse leaders in public health, the School has programs that provide action-based learning and promote diversity in the public health workforce, including the Student Collaborative for Impact Leadership (SCIL), the Center for Health Leadership Fellows, the CHL Toolkit, the Leonard D. Schaeffer Fellows Program, the Advocacy Initiative, and the Fung Fellowship for Wellness & Technology Innovations.
+Leadership Development: In order to develop diverse leaders in public health, the School has programs that provide action-based learning and promote diversity in the public health workforce, including the the annual Leadership Day, Leadership Boot Camps, Student Collaborative for Impact Leadership (SCIL), the Leadership Toolkit, the Kaiser Permanente Health Scholars Program, and the Advocacy Initiative.
 Learn more.